 In it’s heyday in the 1980’s New Vrindavan housed one third of all U.S.-based ISKON devotees and had thousands of tourists visiting each year.

 Sexual, emotional and physical abuse of devotees, particularly children, was rampant at New Vrindavan, but because of fear of being characterized as a cult, it took years for these problems to be addressed within the community.
-Adult supervision was seriously lacking — one kid died drowning in a lake, two others suffocated in an old refrigerator, and many more were abused.

 “I was raised to be detached — they believe human emotion is material.
 My whole life (since leaving New Vrindavan) has been a constant struggle to heal myself,” says Keyes.